Updated for Version “Luna VI“

 ¹Burst when available

-Yelan and Mona are good alternatives to Aino if you have them.
-Either Ineffa or the Hydro teammate should hold 4pc SMS.
-Mona can either use Favonius Codex to provide Energy or healing to the team, or hold TTDS to further buff Flins.
-When opt for TTDS, players can use this weapon on both Mona and Sucrose to maintain the buff on Flins every rotation.
-Achieve this by alternating between Mona and Sucrose for the last character before swapping to Flins.
+Yelan and Mona are viable alternatives to Columbina if you have them.
+Ineffa should use 4pc Aubade of Morningstar and Moon while the Hydro teammate should hold 4pc SMS.
+Mona can use Favonius Codex to provide Energy, Prototype Amber to heal the team, or hold TTDS to further buff Flins.

 Sample Rotation (Yelan)